 A valuable resource to assist pattern creation is a Tech Pack.
-These specifications will provide everything from fabrications to construction methods to support the basic pattern.
+These specifications will provide everything from fabrications to construction methods that support your basic pattern.

-You can find out how to create Tech pack here.
+You can find out how to create a tech pack here.

 This method takes a basic pattern and translates it into a 3D shape with muslin fabric, which is then transferred to paper.
-This technique helps to highlight the areas for movement and comfort for the wearer.
+Flat pattern making helps to highlight the areas for movement and improves comfort for the wearer.

 Five main garment components create the base pattern in womenswear: